citra-emu/citra-web/site/content/entry/improvements-to-hardware-renderer.md

 We knew it would make things fast, but the sheer amount of effort required to make this happen scared off all those who dared attempt it.
 But before we get into why this was so challenging, let's see some real performance numbers!

+#### All testing was done with the following settings: 4x Internal Resolution, Accurate Shaders On, Framelimit Off
 Average performance increase
 graph: performance of dedicated cards vs integrated